MicrosoftDocs/power-automate-docs/articles/process-mining-alm-rebind-with-comp-diff-wkspace.md

 # Rebind reports using a composite model (different workspaces)

-To transfer the composite model of your Process Mining report from one workspace to another, follow the steps in this article.
+To migrate customizations of your Process Mining report from one workspace to another, follow the steps in this article.
 Learn more about composite models in [Use composite models in Power BI Desktop](/power-bi/transform-model/desktop-composite-models) and [Customize reports in Power BI workspace](process-mining-pbi-workspace.md#customize-reports-in-power-bi-workspace).

 If you linked your process in the Test environment to a workspace (for example, WkSpace B) that's different from the one used by the process in the Dev environment (for example, WkSpace A), follow the steps in this section.